-The Department of Energy (DOE) works hard to ensure communities near our facilities maintain safe and healthy environments while meeting national and state environmental standards.
-The Department of Energy is committed to working with the community and the state to ensure the safety, health and protection of our workforce, the general public and the environment.
+The DOE works hard to ensure communities near our facilities maintain safe and healthy environments while meeting national and state environmental standards.
+The DOE is committed to working with the community and the state to ensure the safety, health and protection of our workforce, the general public and the environment.